Are you ready to get Involved?

 Grid workers get to mingle with the drivers and crew.
 People who are very observant and aware of their surroundings make great Pit and Grid workers.

-For more information on this specialty please contact our Grid Chief
+For more information on this specialty please contact our chief Grid Marshal.

 It is early morning and you can hear the birds beginning to stir.
 There is a faint glow in the east showing a clear sky (meaning, thank goodness it isn’t raining).
 You are heading toward the Registration building excited about meeting the first person in line for the day.
 Maybe you will be doing Drivers and Crew or maybe worker/official registration.
 Oh yes, don’t forget to turn on the laminating machine for making photo-ID’s.
 How many other Registration workers will be there?
 Last race we were well staffed but everyone still had plenty to do.
 It is nice though, once in a while, to get a break in the waiting line so you can get a refill of coffee or a soft drink from the cooler.